 Best Oil for Frying Chicken

-American cuisine is full iconic iconic fried chicken recipes.
-It's been served in restaurants and homes across the country since the early 1800s, though the recipe is believed to have originated in Scotland or West Africa.
+American cuisine is full of iconic fried chicken recipes.
 The dish is best known for its crispy and seasoned exterior and juicy interior, which you get from deep frying the chicken in hot oil.
+Choosing the right oil is essential for achieving that crispy, golden-brown exterior and juicy interior.
 Whether you're frying boneless chicken wings or Nashville hot chicken, we'll teach you the best oils for frying chicken, and give you some tips to make your fried chicken extra crispy and delicious.

 How to Choose Chicken Frying Oil